vectorgrp/sil-kit/Demos/README.md

   Write or read participants that are able to connect to SIL Kit and use buses of all supported protocols including CAN, LIN, FlexRay, Ethernet, Pub/Sub and the RPC service.

-* **Benchmark**:
-  A simple command line tool that allows to measure SIL Kit simulation performance with configurable parameters.

 The build system is based on cmake.
 Supported target platforms and build tools:
 * Ubuntu 18.04 (GCC 7 or later)
 * Visual Studio 2015 / 2017

 ## Build Instructions